 We went around the corner to Bill’s Gay Ninties, a below-sidewalk-level bar that was weirdly outdated even in 1977.
 Bill’s Gay Nineties was decorated like a phony saloon at a Colorado tourist attraction, a really down-on-its-luck tourist attraction that only survived because it happened to be up the road from the Cave of the Winds or Estes Park.
 It was a maze of small rooms, with dingy red-flocked wallpaper and dusty chandeliers, staffed by bored waiters in striped shirts, suspenders, and sleeve garters.
 The bartender had muttonchops and a handlebar mustache.

 One drink, I thought, and some gushing about how grateful I am, and I can go home.
-Ernie let me rattle on and on, and even though I didn’t want it, a second drink appeared before me.
+Bernie let me rattle on and on, and even though I didn’t want it, a second drink appeared before me.
 I was struggling to get to goodbye, see you tomorrow, to escape from this creepy place, where gray businessmen drank alone and “Sweet Georgia Brown” crackled out of a shitty speaker.

 “Oh, yes I can’t tell you how much I appreciate what you…”

 “You can show me.”

 “Why do you think I hired you, Gay?”